Fernand Ansseau: Later career (1919–1940)

 In 1919 at La Monnaie he sang in Carmen, Manon, Louise, Pagliacci, Rigoletto, and Aïda, for a total of thirty-eight performances.
 On 21 May 1919 he made his Covent Garden debut in Manon with Louise Edvina, at which the audience called for encores of two sections.
 Later that season he performed Gounod's Faust with Nellie Melba, Miriam Licette, and Édouard Cotreuil, conducted by Albert Coates; Gounod's Roméo et Juliette, again with Melba and Dinh Gilly, with Beecham conducting; Tosca with Edvina; and other works already in his repertoire.

 On 2 October 1920 he made his debut at the Opéra Comique in Massenet's Werther.
 Exactly a year later he sang the taxing tenor version of Gluck's Orfeo ed Euridice at the Opéra Comique under the baton of conductor Paul Vidal.

 In 1922 Ansseau made his debuts at Cannes and Monte Carlo.

 He appeared with the Chicago Civic Opera in the 1923–1924 through 1927–1928 seasons.
 It was in Chicago, in the 1923–1924 season, that he first sang the part of Prinzivalle in Henry Février's Monna Vanna.
 In the 1925–1927 season Ansseau participated in a cross-country tour that took him from San Francisco to Miami, by way of Los Angeles, Denver, Boston, Chicago, Philadelphia, Washington, Cleveland, Detroit, and Buffalo, appearing chiefly in Louise and Carmen.

 In October 1923, with an opera company in San Francisco, he appeared in Samson and Delilah by Saint-Saëns with Marguerite D'Alvarez and Marcel Journet.
 At one of the performances he received twelve curtain calls after Act II.
 In the same 1923 season in San Francisco he also appeared in Tosca, Pagliacci, and Aïda.

 At the end of 1928 Ansseau returned to Europe, where he appeared at Covent Garden, La Monnaie, the Paris Opera, and the theaters of Antwerp, Charleroi, Ghent, and Liège.
 After 1930 Ansseau decided not to travel abroad, and from then until the end of his career confined his activities to the principal Belgian and French opera houses.
 His last operatic appearances were in February 1939, at La Monnaie, in Pagliacci.
 His last public performance was at a gala concert at Frameries in the Borinage on 5 May 1940.

 Retirement

 He refused to perform again during the German occupation of 1940, despite several appealing offers, notably from the Metropolitan Opera.
-He taught at the Brussels Conservatory 1942–1944 and was generous enough to create the "Prix Fernand Ansseau".
+He taught voice at the Brussels Conservatory 1942–1944 and was generous enough to create the "Prix Fernand Ansseau".
 Thereafter he spent a quiet retirement in Brussels, and passed away there on 1 May 1972 at age 82.